Mubashir-19/PrivacyPolicyMessengerChatbot/README.md

   Google sheet api to store only the with user permission.
   Gmail api for user verification. dialogflow api integrated onto messenger.

+  # TERMS OF USE

+    It is stored in a private repo completely secured

+    App has only one owner

+    This is sample chatbot for my clients satisfaction